Lupo-AI/hello-world/sample/how to base theme.md

 <!-- _class: slide-header-halfleft-halfright
 _backgroundColor: teal-->

-This page has a blue background.
+This page has a teal background.

 ---